 6 Panel Ideas for Your Travel Brochure Project

 Travel brochure projects stand the test of time because they are so versatile.
 They work well across content areas and grade levels.
 It’s also fairly easy to align your brochure project with Common Core and state standards.
-Finally, historical travel brochure projects appeal to a wide-range of learners; they are easy to customize and differentiate as needed.
-Ideas for each panel of a historical travel brochure project are listed below.
+Finally, travel brochure projects appeal to a wide-range of learners; they are easy to customize and differentiate as needed.
+Ideas for each panel of a travel brochure project are listed below.
 Higher order thinking skills are sprinkled throughout to balance rigor and creativity.

 COVER PANEL

-• Add a brochure title
+• Add a brochure title and picture.

 FREQUENTLY ASKED QUESTIONS